Spectral Lower Bounds for Local Search: Our Results

 Aldous' lower bound for the hypercube was later improved by \cite{Aaronson06} to $\Omega(2^{n/2}/n^2)$ via a relational adversary method inspired from quantum computing. \cite{zhang2009tight} further improved this lower bound to $\Theta(2^{n/2} \cdot \sqrt{n})$ via a ``clock''-based random walk construction, which avoids self-intersections.
 Meanwhile, \cite{llewellyn1989local} developed a deterministic divide-and-conquer approach to solving local search that is theoretically optimal over all graphs for deterministic algorithms.
 On the hypercube, their method yields a lower bound of $\Omega(2^n/\sqrt{n})$ and an upper bound of $\cO(2^n \log(n)/\sqrt{n})$.

-For the $d$-dimensional grid $[n]^d$, \cite{Aaronson06} used the relational adversary method there to show a randomized lower bound of $\Omega(n^{d/2-1} / \log n)$ for every constant $d \ge 3$. \cite{zhang2009tight} proved a randomized lower bound of $\Omega(n^{d/2})$ for every constant $d \ge 4$; this is tight as shown by Aldous' generic upper bound.
+For the $d$-dimensional grid $[n]^d$, \cite{Aaronson06} used the relational adversary method there to show a randomized lower bound of $\Omega(n^{d/2-1} / \log n)$ for every constant $d \ge 3$.
+The relational adversary method that we use is inspired by Aaronson's classical relational adversary. \cite{zhang2009tight} proved a randomized lower bound of $\Omega(n^{d/2})$ for every constant $d \ge 4$; this is tight as shown by Aldous' generic upper bound.
 Zhang also showed improved bounds of $\Omega(n^{2/3})$ and $\Omega(n^{3/2} / \sqrt{\log n})$ for $d=2$ and $d=3$ respectively, as well as some quantum results.
 The work of \cite{sun2009quantum} closed further gaps in the quantum setting as well as the randomized $d=2$ case.

 The problem of local search on the grid was also studied under the context of multiple limited rounds of adaptive interactions by \cite{BL22}. \cite{babichenko2019communication} studied the communication complexity of local search; this captures distributed settings, where data is stored on different computers.